kakune/NestEgg/docs/development_guide.md

     This command will build the Docker images (if they don't exist) and start the frontend, backend, and database containers.

 2.  **Access the application:**
     -   Open your browser and navigate to **`http://localhost:5173`**.
-You should see the React application running.
+You should see the NestEgg React application with backend connection status.
-    -   The backend API is accessible at `http://localhost:3000`.
+    -   The backend API is accessible at `http://localhost:3000` with endpoints:
+        -   `GET /` - Hello World message
+        -   `GET /users` - Mock user data
+        -   `GET /health` - Health check

 3.  **Start coding!**
     -   Modify frontend code in the `/frontend/src` directory.